 We intend to continue to make selective investments and acquisitions in the gaming industry in Spain, Latin America and adjacent markets as a part of our business plan and may expand our existing businesses on a selective basis into new gaming products and new geographic markets.
 We expanded our business into online gaming in Spain and Italy (our Italian online gaming operations have since been terminated) during 2012.
 Growth can place significant strain on our management resources and financial and accounting control systems as it requires that management identify and execute upon appropriate investments and subsequently integrate, train and manage increased numbers of employees.
 Unprofitable investments or expansions or an inability to integrate or manage new investments or expansions could adversely affect our operating results.
-In the past, we have made investments in our online gaming platform which we have since sold to our Sportium joint venture with GVC Holdings Plc and in which we have yet to generate positive EBITDA.
-In 2015, we completed the purchase of a majority stake in one casino in Morocco for approximately €2.0 million and in 2017, we acquired additional casinos in Peru for \$26 million.
+In 2015, we completed the purchase of a majority stake in one casino in Morocco for approximately €22.0 million; in 2017, we acquired additional casinos in Peru for \$26 million; in 2018, we acquired a 100% interest in a casino in the Dominican Republic for \$14 million and we acquired a bingo hall in Guadalajara (Mexico) for €16 million; and in 2019, we acquired the Giga Game Group, the remaining 50% interests in Sportium and seven additional bingo halls in Mexico.
 We may be unable to recoup our investment or achieve positive EBITDA within the expected timeframe or at all.
 We may experience cost overruns, delays and operational difficulties with respect to these and other future projects, which could have an adverse effect on our business and results of operation.
 Likewise, any future acquisitions, investments or expansion also will involve risks regarding the potential inability to raise the required capital, difficulties in obtaining regulatory approvals and the lack of the necessary experience to enter new markets.
 We may not successfully overcome problems encountered in connection with potential acquisitions, completed acquisitions or other expansion or investments, and such problems could have a material adverse effect on our operating results.